Fisher named regional president of APG Media of Southern Minnesota

-Adams Publishing Group, the parent company of The Kenyon Leader and its sister papers in the region, has announced the appointment of Steve Fisher as the regional president of APG Media of Southern Minnesota.
+Adams Publishing Group, the parent company of the Northfield News and its sister papers in the region, has announced the appointment of Steve Fisher as the regional president of APG Media of Southern Minnesota.

 “I’m an advocate of community building,” Fisher said of the role of newspapers in the community.